Course Information and FAQ:

 Questions?
 Please contact registration coordinator Kayla Rankin at 937-365-1935 or email firstname.lastname@example.org

 Cancellation Policy.
-Sorry, there is no guarantee of refunds for cancellations that occur after one month in advance of the event unless we have a waiting list.
+Sorry, there is no guarantee of refunds for cancellations that occur less than one month before the event unless we have a waiting list.
 Please try to find someone to fill your place.

 What background do I need to enjoy this course?
 If you are intrigued by the variety and majesty of the incredible patchwork of forest still covering the mid-west and eastern United States you will enjoy this course.
 Learning to identify the largest life forms that call this region home is foundational to understanding the myriad of intricate relationships that exist in the forest environment.
 This course will inspire a lifetime appreciation of the intricate beauty, natural wonder, and pivotal role the trees of the eastern forest biome play in a healthy landscape.
 Complete novices and intermediate students are equally welcome to attend.
 Our leaders come from diverse backgrounds, so even experts will be exposed to new perspectives on the forests they love.